peter25316/social-media-platform/README.md

 # Social Media Platform

-This project is a full-stack Twitter clone built using React, TailwindCSS, Next.js, Prisma, MongoDB, NextAuth, and Vercel.
+This project is a full-stack Social Media Platform built using React, TailwindCSS, Next.js, Prisma, MongoDB, NextAuth, and Vercel.
 It features user authentication, real-time posts, likes, retweets, and a fully responsive design.

 ## Technologies Used